lmmx/tap/README.md

 Given a minimum window (e.g. 10 seconds) we can segment on these "no energy" pauses.
 Any smaller segments than this simply get fused together.

+Lastly, a Wav2Vec2 model trained for 960h is loaded from the HuggingFace Hub, and the text produced is annotated onto each segment in the `Stream.transcripts` attribute (which when set adds a column to the `Stream.transcript_timings` DataFrame).

 ### Catalogue exploration

 The namespace of the channels provides an inventory, so running: